ibm-cloud-docs/watsonxdata/sync_logs.md

 # Registering external data into {{site.data.keyword.lakehouse_short}}
 {: #sync_log}

-You can register and sync external data into watsonx.data storage catalog.
-There may be different data objects on the external object store (bucket) than on the watsonx.data storage catalog.
-However, you can only sync external Iceberg data into data into watsonx.data.
+You can register and sync external data into {{site.data.keyword.lakehouse_full}} storage catalog.
+Syncing external data is only avilable for Apache Iceberg.
+There may be different data objects on the external object store (bucket) than on the {{site.data.keyword.lakehouse_short}} storage catalog.
 You can sync the object store (bucket) metadata of the storage with that of watsonx.data storage without moving the data manually.
 Syncing the metadata allows you to fetch the up-to-date data from the external buckets and select the respective watsonx.data catalog with the remote bucket.
 The respective catalog is to be attached to the storage for this feature.
 {: shortdesc}

+## Registering and syncing external Iceberg data
+{: #extrnl_ice}

-To sync external Iceberg data into watsonx.data, complete the following steps:
+To register and sync external Iceberg data into watsonx.data, complete the following steps:

 1. In the **Infrastructure Manager** page, click **Add component**.
 2. Select the storage from the **Storage** section.